mattiaocchiuto/comprehension-js/README.md

 # comprehension-js
-List comprehension from haskell to javascript
+### List comprehension from haskell to javascript

+To easily understand what list comprehensions are in Haskell check out [this link](http://learnyouahaskell.com/starting-out#im-a-list-comprehension).

 Examples of use: